jrpool/json-db-cli-async/README.md

     `cd json-db-cli`

-3. Install required dependencies (see `package.json`) by executing:
+3. Install required dependencies (you can see them listed in `package.json`) by executing:

     `npm i`